cherylsy/xquic/docs/Platforms.md

 make -j
 ```

-## MacOS Release
+## macOS Release

-You can use the cmake variables `-DPLATFORM=mac` to build XQUIC on MacOS.
+You can use the cmake variables `-DPLATFORM=mac` to build XQUIC on macOS.

 ```bash
 # build XQUIC with BabaSSL